scolby33/event_notifier/grand_vision.md

 1. User program(s)
    These programs register `NotifierBackend`s with the `StorageBackend` using `AStorageBackend.register_notifier_backend()`.
 This returns a unique identifier for the `NotifierBackend`.
 The program can then create instances of `AEvent` and add them to the `StorageBackend` with `AStorageBackend.add_event()`.
 The `Event`s can specify a list of `NotifierBackend`s that their notifications should be dispatched with.

-###A Note About Subclasses
+###A Note About Subclasses and Security
 I envision two "security" modes for daemon/manager script.
 In the strict mode, only subclasses of `AEvent` that are implemented in the `event_notifier` package or by the manager script itself.
 This would be the preferred mode for any publicly accessible use of this package or one where the built-in features are sufficient.

 In the loose security mode, arbitrary subclasses of `AEvent` can be passed in.
 Likely stored by pickling, these `Event`s have the advantage of being fully extensible.
-The `process()` method can be modified to do whatever the implementer wants--track the stock market, forward Tweets, or execute arbitrary code on your server.
-This mode provides a huge amount of flexibility but should only be used in a secure and trusted environment.
+The `process()` method can be modified to do whatever the implementer wants--track the stock market, forward Tweets, *or execute arbitrary code on your server*. _This mode provides a huge amount of flexibility but should only be used in a secure and trusted environment._

 ##The Single-User Model
 This use case involves a single program or script using this package to remove boilerplate for sending notifications.